AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 ![feature-unit-test-cycle](readme_images/feature-unit-test-cycle.jpg)

+#### Shortcut to my process

-Previous to the tests, from the specifications or users stories, I read and refine entirely the requirements to get a general understanding of the user interactions.
+Previous to the tests, from the specifications or users stories, I **read** and **refine** entirely the requirements to get a general understanding of the user interactions.
 The big picture helps me to get an idea of the direction.
 Then make a quick drawing of the entire project so I can easily keep it in mind.
 If I find it necessary, I write or rewrite the users stories so that they have a more manageable size to work with.
-I then order the user stories and create a diagram of the classes, properties and functions needed for the first feature, this is the planning part.
+I then order the user stories and create a diagram of the classes, properties and functions needed for the first feature, this is the **planning** part.
 Finally, I start the process:

-Red phase - Test
+**Red** phase - Test

 - 1- I translate the first user story into my first feature test.
 - 2- I run the test to make sure my feature test fails.
 - 3- I write the failing unit test matching the feature test.
 - 4- I run the test to make sure my unit test and feature test fail for the same reason.

-Green phase - Implement
+**Green** phase - Implement

 - 5- I write the easiest code to make the unit test pass, no more.
 - 6- I run the tests and check if unit test passes.
 If not, repeat step 5.
 - 7- I repeat steps 5-6 until the feature test passes entirely.

-Refactor phase - Refactor
+**Refactor** phase - Refactor

 - 8- I modify the code without adding any feature.
 I make sure all best practices are respected.
 - 9- I run tests again to check that the refactoring did not break the tests.
 - 10- I then start the loop again with a new user story.

-When I commit, I add, commit and push to [Github](https://github.com), it helps to save the different versions of my work, working alone or in a group.
+When I **commit**, I add, commit and push to [Github](https://github.com), it helps to save the different versions of my work, working alone or in a group.
 I can also take more risks when I write code because I know a saved version of the working code exists.
 Here it is important to write meaningful and consistent message, so, anyone can find the relevant commit.

-After 15 minutes working on writing some code to implement a test, it is good to step back and wonder if the test we are doing is the good one in term of what we are testing and of how much we are testing, this is why it is recommended that after 15 minutes we remove all our changes since our last commit , 'revert', and 'simplify' our test.
+After 15 minutes working on writing some code to implement a test, it is good to step back and wonder if the test we are doing is the good one in term of what we are testing and of how much we are testing, this is why it is recommended that after 15 minutes we remove all our changes since our last commit , '**revert**', and '**simplify**' our test.

 ---